mtarik34b/opengl46-enum-wrapper/README.md

-# OpenGL 4.6 Enum Wrapper for Odin Programming Language
+# Enum-Enhanced OpenGL 4.6 Wrapper for Odin Programming Language

 Categorizes the GL enums into groups and integrates them into the procedures, ensuring that only the correct enums are utilized. \
 Builds on the **vendor:OpenGL** library by vassvik.